 Accelerated BSN FAQs

-Is the BSN Track right for you?
+Is the USM Accelerated BSN right for you?

 » If you're passionate about nursing and willing to dedicate a year of your time to your education, the accelerated track can be a highly-rewarding path.